Abbott Dimension, Mathematics Inspired by Flatland: Abbott Dimension.

-\section{Abbott Dimension}
+\section{Abbott Dimension.}

 In this section we will define the Abbott dimension of Hausdorff spaces.
-We will show that this property is a topological invariant, that it satisfies the subspace theorem, and (most importantly for a definition of dimension) we will show that the Abbott dimension of $\mathbb{R}^{n}$ is $n$.
-However, before doing any of this some discussion of the inspiration for our definition, Edwin Abbott's novel \emph{Flatland}, is warranted.
+We will show that this property is a topological invariant, that it satisfies the subspace theorem (the analog of Theorem \ref{subspaceInd} for Abbott dimension), and most importantly, we will show that the Abbott dimension of $\mathbb{R}^{n}$ is $n$.
+However, before doing any of this some discussion of the inspiration for our definition, Edwin Abbott's novella \emph{Flatland}, is warranted.
 The story of \emph{Flatland} is broken up into two parts.
 The first part is an explanation of the eponymous country Flatland, a two dimensional world resembling $\mathbb{R}^{2}$, as told by the protagonist, a square.
 The society of Flatland is designed to be a satirical take on the culture of England at the time (the Victorian era).
 The second half of the story is the part that is most relevant for us.
 In this part the square dreams of a visit to the zero dimensional Pointland and the one dimensional Lineland.
-Later the square is visited by a sphere from Spaceland, a three dimensional world resembling $\mathbb{R}^{3}$, who to the square appears as a circle of varying diameter.
+Between these dreams the square is visited by a sphere from Spaceland, a three dimensional world resembling $\mathbb{R}^{3}$, who to the square appears as a circle of varying diameter.
 The sphere takes the square on a journey to three dimensional Spaceland.
-Throughout one finds that the notion of being from a "higher dimension" means that you can see "inside" the bodies of lower dimensional beings.
-Taking from the text we have the following quotes
+Throughout the text one finds that the notion of being from a "higher dimension" means that you can see "inside" the bodies of lower dimensional beings.
+When the square has a vision of Lineland this amounts to the square being able to see the "internal organs" of the denizens of Lineland.

 \begin{displayquote}